 Royal Burgh of Haddington and District Community Council

-Minutes of meeting of 11th September 2007 at Council Chambers
+Minutes of meeting of 11th September 2007 in Council Chambers

 Jan Wilson (Chair), John Golightly (Vice Chair), Emily Armatage (Treasurer), Irene Pow (Corr Secretary),

-Norman Lawrie, Colvin Denholm, Janet Brent, David Motherwell, Ruth Moncrieff, Graeme MacGregor,
+Norman Lawrie, Effie Renton, Colvin Denholm, Janet Brent, David Motherwell

-Cllr Ludovic Broun-Lindsay (ELC), Cllr Sheena Richardson (ELC), PC John Douglas, Neil Aitchison (Courier), Craig Finlay East Lothian News, Anna Faulkner (minute secretary)
+Cllr Ludovic Broun-Lindsay, Cllr Sheena Richardson, PC Stuart Gunn, Neil Aitchison (Courier), Craig Finlay East Lothian News, Anna Faulkner (minute secretary)

 3. Major Items for AOCB – none

-Approval of the minutes was proposed by John and seconded by Colvin.
+Approval of the minutes was proposed by John and seconded by Janet.

 6. Matters Arising